tr1813/HollowMountainII-2007to2012/README.md

 format is Markdown.
 This is compiled to Latex with Pandoc, and is then rendered with Xelatex.

-'compile_pandoc.sh' first produces the TeX file with all the content ('HollowMountainII-2007to2012_content.tex') which is then combined with the style/header file ('HollowMountainII-2007to2012.tex') to produce a PDF.
+The Makefile first produces the TeX file with all the content ('HollowMountainII-2007to2012_content.tex') which is then combined with the style/header file ('HollowMountainII-2007to2012.tex') to produce a PDF.
 Currently we are rendering with the 'tufte-book' class to get a fairly